-Although some of his contemporaries believed Brandt may still have had a lingering sympathy for alchemy, his own private notes suggest otherwise.
+Although some of his contemporaries believed Brandt had a lingering sympathy for alchemy, his own private notes suggest otherwise.
 He kept alchemical literature as a reference for the extensive experimental techniques alchemists had developed rather than a belief in alchemy itself.

-In 1748 he appeared before the Royal Swedish Academy of Sciences with a demonstration of how alchemists tricked unwitting donors into believing they could create gold.
+In 1748 he appeared before the Royal Swedish Academy of Sciences to show them how alchemists tricked unwitting donors into believing they could create gold.